| |

 night of 23rd Shehre Ramzan passed away exactly 70 days after the

-demise of Rasulullah (S.A.W.) at the tender age of18 years.
+demise of Rasoolullaah (S.A.W.) at the tender age of18 years.
 Maulana

 Ali was greatly stunned by the sudden loss of his faithful partner